 An eclectic but very clear vision underpins all of the gallery’s activities: “The definition of the gallery was established from the start.
 The common thread, then and now, is quality over and above everything else, which I find more intellectually challenging than a forced definition.
 From the early days I juxtaposed established artists such as Michelangelo Pistoletto with someone like Felix Gonzalez-Torres when he was totally unknown.
 Today I still mix my work: I have no problem showing Malcolm Morley … alongside Robert Ryman, or Willem de Kooning.”
 [Xavier Hufkens in The Art Newspaper, Issue 220, January 2011, published online: 20 January 2011]

 Xavier Hufkens represents some thirty artists from different generations.
-He was part of the six-member selection committee for Art Basel during seven years and also participates in up to five international Arts Fairs annually.
+He was part of the six-member selection committee for Art Basel during seven years and also participates in up to six international Arts Fairs annually.
 The gallery has partnerships with the estates of Louise Bourgeois, Willem de Kooning, Robert Mapplethorpe and Alice Neel.